• HUNGRY Feast

 Gimme something to Hate, FFS.

-Gimme the brand, that’s the ostentatious toff called Rollo, who wears an orange suit, always ready for an orgy and has a pet Kollar bear called Rupert.
+Gimme the brand, that’s the ostentatious toff called Rollo, who wears an orange suit and has a pet Kollar bear called Rupert.

 Ahhhhhhhhhhhhh